 Integration of artificial intelligence (AI)

 Grand View Research’s report indicates that the global AI in the manufacturing market was valued at $513.6 million in 2020 and is forecast to grow at a CAGR of 41.2% from 2021 to 2028.
-This significant growth is partly attributed to the integrating of AI technology into CNC machines to enhance their capabilities.
+AI technology integration has contributed to the significant growth of CNC machines, enhancing their capabilities.

 3D printing and CNC integration

-According to a report by Technavio, the global cloud-based manufacturing market is expected to grow at a CAGR of 27% from 2020 to 2024.
-This growth is driven by the increasing use of cloud-based software and services in CNC machining and other manufacturing processes.
+As reported by Technavio, the global market for cloud-based manufacturing is projected to grow at a 27% CAGR from 2020 to 2024, attributed to the increasing adoption of cloud-based software and services in CNC machining and other manufacturing processes.

 Increased use of robotics

-In conclusion, CNC machining has revolutionized the modern manufacturing industry, making it more efficient and cost-effective.
+In summary, CNC machining has transformed the manufacturing industry, enhancing efficiency and cost-effectiveness.
 CNC machines’ increased precision, efficiency, and versatility have made them indispensable tools for various industries, including aerospace, automotive, electronics, and medical.
 With the use of CNC machines, manufacturers can create complex parts with tight tolerances, improving the quality of the end product.

 Advancements in technology, automation, and robotics have contributed to the growth of the CNC machining industry, providing opportunities for increased productivity, efficiency, and accuracy.
 As the demand for customization continues to grow, the need for CNC machining will only increase in the future.

-Overall, CNC machining has significantly impacted the manufacturing industry, and its importance cannot be overstated.
-Its cost-effectiveness, high precision, and versatility make it a valuable tool for any manufacturer looking to produce high-quality parts efficiently.
+In summary, CNC machining has greatly influenced the manufacturing industry and its significance cannot be overstated.
+Its versatility, high precision, and cost-effectiveness make it an invaluable tool for manufacturers seeking to produce high-quality parts efficiently.

 That’s pretty much the end of the introduction to CNC machining.
 I am Ray Liu.
 I have been working at Firstmold for over 10 years and have decades of experience in the industry.
-If you like my article, please feel free to forward it to your friends.
-If you still don’t understand something, welcome to contact me, and I will answer all your questions about the machining industry!
+I am always here to assist you with any questions you may have about the machining industry.
+Don’t hesitate to reach out to me, and I will do my best to provide you with the answers and guidance you need.